3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ##### 🔹Remove from Startup

-Remove the shortcut from startup.
+Remove the Spacious Start Menu shortcut from Startup.

 ##### 🔹Export settings